 A perfect brand pairing with a famous actor or musician can attract the attention of millions of consumers instantly.
-The growth of influencer marketing and the Creator Economy are unlocking new opportunities across every type of partnership.
+The growth of influencer marketing and the creator economy is unlocking new opportunities across every type of partnership.

 If you’re a growing brand with an appeal to a large audience, celebrity endorsements may be a great addition to your influencer marketing strategy.

-A celebrity influencer is any widely-known person.
-Celebrities typically have millions of social media followers and might also be classified as mega or macro influencers.
+A celebrity influencer can be any widely recognized person.
+Celebrities typically have at least 1 million followers on a given social media channel.
+They are sometimes also classified as mega or macro influencers.

 In the United States, some of the leading celebrities include:

-The world of celebrity-ism has broadened in the last few years, thanks in large part to the rise of social media.
+The world of celebrity-ism has broadened in the last few years, largely thanks to the rise of social media.
 Many digital creators have leveraged their unique talents to gain millions of engaged followers on leading social channels like Instagram, TikTok, and YouTube.

 In western history, celebrity endorsements predate the 20th Century when the “influencers” were most often members of royalty.

-Higher-end European merchants looked to kings, queens, princes, and princesses for their mark of approval, and once achieved, that retailer had the attention (wallets) of buyers.
-Royal endorsements were equated with the highest quality.
+Higher-end European merchants looked to kings, queens, princes, and princesses for their mark of approval, and once achieved, that retailer had the attention (and wallets) of buyers.
+Royal endorsements held the highest value.
 Those with money to spend on the best products took those endorsements seriously, and brands profited from the arrangement.

 Royalty is absent in most of today’s leading consumer economies, but endorsements from the rich and famous are alive and well.
-The amount and success of celebrity endorsements have grown in the last 500 years and has become the broader influencer marketing industry.
+The amount and success of celebrity endorsements have grown in the last 500 years and have integrated into the broader influencer marketing industry.

-Nowadays, consumers are accustomed to brand-celebrity partnerships.
-Up until recently, most celebrity endorsements took place in television commercials and print ads (newspapers, magazines, billboards, etc.).
+Nowadays, consumers are used to seeing brand-celebrity partnerships.
+Until recently, most celebrity endorsements took place in television commercials and traditional media (newspapers, magazines, billboards, etc.).

 Social media and online streaming have dominated media consumption in the last 20 years.
 As a result, most celebrity endorsements now appear on places like Instagram, Facebook, Twitter, and YouTube.